 Treatments For Kidney Infection In Dogs

 In cases where a kidney shows signs of failure, the organ may have to be removed, as well.
 Your dog can survive and live a normal life with one functioning kidney.
 You’ll still have to keep an eye on your dog.
-Once their kidney has been infected, it is more likely that kidney infection will return at some point in life.
+Once a kidney has been infected, it’s more likely that kidney infection will return at some point in life.

 Has your dog ever had a kidney infection?
 How did you treat it?
 Let us know in the comments below!